Abbe98/abbe98.github.com/_posts/2020-02-18-the-nationalmuseum-api.md

   - museum
   - nationalmuseum
 ---
-Nationalmuseum, the national gallery of Sweden has had an API for about two and a half year (I think) but it has yet to have any public documentation.
+Nationalmuseum, the national gallery of Sweden has had an API for about two and a half years (I think),but it has yet to have any public documentation.
 So I decided to write down its features and some random tips.

 ### Capabilities